merteldem1r/array-modifier-app/README.md

    cmake -G "Unix Makefiles" ..  # For Makefile
    ```

-   Step assumes you have **CMake** installed.
-The .. points to the parent directory where the _CMakeLists.txt_ file is
+   Step assumes you have **CMake** and generator (Ninja, makefile etc.) installed.
+The .. points to the parent directory
+   where the _CMakeLists.txt_ file is
    located.

    For **IDE**: If you're using an IDE like **CLion**, simply open the project in the IDE.
 It will automatically detect